 Question: Though I read to my girl almost every night, how do I know if she is learning?
 She seems uninterested sometimes.

 Answer: Young children are multi-sensorial to their environment.
 Whilst your little one might seem to be disinterested and looking away from the book, she could be sensitive to the reading process in the auditory or even tactile way.
-Continue to read and interest her in the content through pointing out to her, familiar things she can relate to in the book.
+Continue to read and interest her in the content by pointing out to her, familiar things she can relate to in the book.
 Keep the reading process short and add in varied tone to ‘hook’ her to what you are trying to share with her.
 The magic moment comes when she is able to point out to you pictorial cues or relate what has been shared with her in the book(s) to her surroundings.

 LEAP Schoolhouse has an ‘Ask and Learn’ section every Thursday.
 If you have any questions regarding language or literacy development, feel free to drop your questions in the comment box below, or post them on LEAP SchoolHouse Facebook page